vend/phoneduty/README.md

 - Ensure your rostered staff have a 'phone' contact method defined
 - Note the schedule ID of the roster you wish to use.
 - Create and note an API key in PagerDuty
+- Create the PagerDuty service for any voice messages and note the service API key
 - Deploy this app to Heroku.
 - Configure the relevant environment variables above in Heroku
 - Buy a phone number from Twilio